 Wash your dishes

 Our soap contains enough grease to be used as shaving balm or shaving foam.
-Simply moisten your soap bar a little, then apply it to the area to be shaved.
+Simply moisten your soap bar, then apply it to the area to be shaved.
 Shave, rinse, and dab with a towel.
-Thanks to our natural soap, you won’t be needing any cologne.
+Thanks to our natural soap, you won’t be needing any aftershave.

-You don’t have to use vinegar if you don’t like the smell of it, removing it from the mixture won’t affect it’s efficiency.
+You don’t have to use vinegar.
+If you don’t like the smell of it, you can replace it by 1 tbsp of sodium bicarbonate.